revanth90/hello-world/README.md

 # hello-world
 GitHub, finally!
-I have no (f) clue about any of this right now...Just doing the boring hello world tutorial for now!!!
+I have no (f) clue about any of this right now...Just doing the (actually not so boring) hello world tutorial for now!!!